2018 FIFA World Cup Group G: England vs Panama

 The two teams had never met before.

 John Stones headed in from Kieran Trippier's corner to open the scoring.
 Harry Kane converted a penalty to make it 2–0 following a foul on Jesse Lingard, who was next to find the net with a curling finish with his right foot from the edge of the area.
 Stones nodded home the rebound after goalkeeper Jaime Penedo had kept out Raheem Sterling's close-range header.
 Kane scored his second penalty of the match in the stoppage time of first half, hammering the ball into Penedo's top right corner after referee had spotted a foul on the forward by Fidel Escobar.
-Kane completed his hat-trick when a deflected shot by Ruben Loftus-Cheek flicked off from his ankle.
+Kane completed his hat-trick with a deflection near the edge of the box off a shot from Ruben Loftus-Cheek.
 Felipe Baloy scored Panama's first-ever World Cup goal, with a half-volley from a Ricardo Ávila free-kick.
 The result ensured that both England and Belgium would advance to the knockout stage, while Tunisia and Panama would be eliminated at the group stage.

 Gary Lineker was the last England player before Kane to notch more than one goal in consecutive World Cup matches, 32 years ago.
 At Mexico 1986, Lineker followed up a hat-trick against Poland with a brace against Paraguay.
 This was England's biggest win at a major tournament.
 Stones became the first England defender to score two goals in a World Cup match.
 Kane is the first player to score at least twice in both of his first two World Cup appearances since Grzegorz Lato of Poland in 1974.
 Kane is the third England player to score a hat-trick in a World Cup match, after Geoff Hurst against Germany in the 1966 final and Gary Lineker against Poland in 1986.